Business markets and consumer markets:

 Hard and Soft Costs

-Hard Costs-include monetary price and associate purchase costs such as shipping and installation.
+Hard Costs-include monetary price and associated purchase costs such as shipping and installation.

 Soft costs-such as downtime, opportunity costs, and human resource costs associated with the compatibility of systems, in the buying decision.